quiltdata/t4/docs/Walkthrough/Creating a Package.md

-Data in T4 is organized in terms of **packages**.
-A package is a logical group of files, directories, and metadata that are meaningful.
+Data in T4 is organized in terms of **data packages**.
+A data package is a logical group of files, directories, and metadata that are meaningful.

 To create a new package in Python, start by creating a new `Package` object: